YCPRadioTelescope/rtMobile/README.md

 Click on the general tab in the middle<br/>
 Scroll to the bottom and download the google-services.json file<br/>
 Place this file in rtMobile/android/app... do not commit this file on github <br/>
-Get a hold of the UUID from precvious members<br/>
+Get a hold of the UUID from previous members<br/>
 Create a config.json in the main folder and place the UUID in it.<br/>

 Go to https://facebook.github.io/react-native/docs/getting-started and follow their React Native CLI Quickstart guide.